saha-trideep/Blog-Part4/README.md

 Prerequisites
 >   Python 3.x
->   Other dependencies are listed are listed requirements.txt file.
+>   Other dependencies are listed requirements.txt file.